AHMETCEMRE/HeatTrans/README.md

 .venv\Scripts\activate # On Windows
 source .venv/bin/activate # On Unix or MacOS

-4. Install the required packages: pip install -r requirements.txt
+3. Install the required packages: pip install -r requirements.txt

-6. Set up Hadoop and configure environment variables (if running locally on Windows):
-- Download `winutils.exe` compatible with your Spark version.
-- Set `HADOOP_HOME` to the directory containing `bin` folder of `winutils.exe`.

 ### Running the Simulation
 To run the Python simulation: